Zhihan72/Chart2Code/README.md

 <details>
 <summary>InternVL2.5-2B</summary>

-This build process based on [InternVL](https://github.com/OpenGVLab/InternVL):
+This build process is based on [InternVL](https://github.com/OpenGVLab/InternVL):

 1. Clone this respository and move it to our ```./Training``` folder.